dowsn/dowsn/README.md

-# ⌨️ Backend Developer
+# ⌨️ Software Developer | Backend | AI Integrator
-## 🇨🇿🇦🇹 Czech-Austrian based in Vienna, passionate about programming.
+## 🇨🇿🇦🇹 Czech-Austrian based in Vienna, passionate about digital innovations

-👨‍🎓 Fullstack Web Development @ UpLeveled

 📽 8+ years background in film distribution and exhibition industry with focus on Project Management.

-🌱 I’m currently learning <strong>GraphQL, TypeScript, Node.js, React.js</strong>

 💬 Ask me about anything